What Is a Chronotype?

-These animals correspond with your Chronotype, or unique biological clock—and discovering yours takes just 90 seconds using the Chronotype quiz concocted by Dr. Breus (the website says 45, but I'm here to tell you it will take longer).
+Luckily for us, discovering yours takes just 90 seconds using the Chronotype quiz concocted by Dr. Breus (the website says 45, but I'm here to tell you it will take longer).
 The quiz includes questions about your favorite meal of the day, whether you sleep with an alarm, and your history with insomnia.
 Once you're assigned to an animal Chronotype group, the site directs you to a video of Dr. Breus explaining your super-secret sleep identity.
+And trust us, you’ll want to watch it—it may very well help you become your most well-rested, satisfied, and productive self yet.

 Are you a bear, lion, wolf, or dolphin?
-Take this quiz to find out
+Take the chronotype quiz to find out your sleep animal.

 Bear: About 50 percent of the population